 [pausing for applause]

-So, until you are writing product descriptions that reliably convert shoppers again and again, I’d recommend you make that your priority before spending more of your budget on increasing traffic.
+Until you are writing descriptions that consistently convert shoppers again and again, I’d recommend you make that your priority before spending more of your budget on increasing traffic.

-15 Tips for Writing Product Descriptions That Customers Can’t Resist
+How to Write Product Descriptions: 15 Tips for Descriptions That Customers Can’t Resist

 I wasn’t exaggerating with my title.
 The following guide includes every piece of advice you need to create the kinds of product descriptions your customers will love, and your competitors will envy.